CumulusNetworks/docs/content/cumulus-netq-47/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 Refer to the {{<link title="Configure Premises" text="premises management chapter">}} for more information about setting up and managing data between multiple premises.
 {{</notice>}}

-3. (Optional) Set the workbench as your home workbench, which is displayed when you log in to NetQ from the same premises.
+3. (Optional) Set the workbench as your home workbench, which opens when you log in to NetQ from the same premises.

 4. Select the cards you would like displayed on your new workbench.

-      {{<figure src="/images/netq/create-a-workbench.png" alt="interface displaying the cards a user can select to add to their workbench" width="800">}}
+      {{<figure src="/images/netq/new-wb-470.png" alt="interface displaying the cards a user can select to add to their workbench" width="800">}}

 4. Click **Create**.

 {{<notice tip>}}
-You can clone a workbench to quickly create a workbench with the same cards as the one you're viewing.
+You can clone a workbench to quickly create a new workbench with the same cards as the one you're viewing.
 In the header, select <b>Clone</b>, modify the workbench settings, then click <b>Clone</b>.
 {{</notice>}}

 ## Switch Between Workbenches